Why become an INVESTOR now?

 Forecast price: €0.65 – €0.85 per kWh.

-2. Company/Depot Charging Station (Company Premises)
+2. Company/Depot Charging (Company Premises)

-Estimated price: €0.20 – €0.40 per kWh (depending on the purchase price).
+Projected price: €0.20 – €0.40 per kWh (depending on purchase price).

 Tax regulation 2026: To simplify billing for employees, the tax-free reimbursement for charged electricity will be set at approximately €0.34 per kWh starting in 2026.
 This is a good benchmark for the cost per kWh in both private and business settings.